 Step 1: disconnect the lights from the dimmer and test with a known good source of power directly feeding the light string.
 If they all illuminate at full intensity, the lights and wiring are confirmed to be working.
 If the ones at the end of the wiring run are less intense, flickering, etc. it could point to a wiring or termination issue.
 Make sure you’re using the proper wiring gauge for voltage drop over the length of run using the ABYC voltage drop table.
 If any individual light is not behaving as expected, remove it from the circuit and test it on its own.

 Step 2: To test the dimmer, confirm wiring in accordance with the specific dimmer instructions and verify that the proper switches are being used for that dimmer.
 We often see improper wiring on the switching.
 Disconnect the switch(s) from the dimmer and simulate the actions of the switch using a bent paper clip on the appropriate input terminals.
 If the dimmer behaves as expected, but wasn’t before, it could point to issues with the switch or switch wiring.
 If it’s multi-location switching, test each set of switches individually.

 Step 3: If the dimmer is powered by an AC/DC converter, disconnect the dimmer from the converter and power it up directly from a known good source of DC power.
 If it behaves as expected in this state, but not when connected to the AC/DC converter, it’s possible it’s picking up AC noise.
 A different model AC/DC converter or adding a DC/DC converter with better AC noise/ripple filtering may help.

-Step 4: Ask an expert!
+If you’ve asked yourself the following questions and are still stumped about your LED lighting, it’s time to ask an expert!
 Issues with humming or flickering LED lights can be tricky to track down, so it’s often best to contact an ABYC certified technician to come aboard and assess the situation, or to pick up the phone and call an expert, like the folks here at Imtra.